saisuthirth1/TDD-Kata-Sweet-Shop-Management-System-/README.md

 ## Project Overview

-Sugar Craft Quest is a modern web application for managing an Indian sweet shop inventory.
+Sugar Craft is a modern web application for managing an Indian sweet shop inventory.
 The application allows users to:
 - View a catalog of Indian sweets with details and stock levels
 - Search and filter sweets by category and price range
 - Purchase sweets with real-time stock updates